Airspace performance dashboard

 Our current noise contour

-The following map shows the 2022 noise contour, produced by the UK Civil Aviation Authority (CAA).
+The following map shows the 2023 noise contour, produced by the UK Civil Aviation Authority (CAA).
 Using the slider on the map, the various contours can be viewed.
-The area of the 2022 summer day standard modal split 54 dBA Leq contour decreased by 27% to 47.3 km2 compared with 2019 (before the COVID-19 pandemic impact on traffic numbers).
-In addition, the 57 dBA area shrunk to 27.0 km2 and population count of 1,600 when compared with 2019 levels.
-It should be noted, however, that 2022 operated around 80% of the traffic compared to 2019 due to the effects of the COVID-19 pandemic on air traffic levels.
+The area of the 2023 summer day actual modal split 51 dBA Leq 16hr contour increased by 28% to 112.8 km2 compared with 2022.
+In addition, the 2023 summer day actual modal split 54dBA Leq 16hr contour increased by 18% to 32.1km2 compared with 2022.
+It should be noted that in 2023 London Gatwick operated around 90% of the traffic compared to 2019 due to the effects of the COVID-19 pandemic on air traffic levels.
+Flight numbers have continued to increase year on year through the post-pandemic recovery which is why the contours have increased compared to the previous year.

-The full report from the UK CAA can be read in full here.
+The full report from the UK CAA ERCD can be read in full here.

 How our noise contours have varied